Fastcode/VisualMesh/readme/flavour/projection.md

 In the images that are shown below, each node displays it's connection to another with a line that is half the distance to that node.
 If that node also connects back it will form a complete line.
 When the connection is only one way, you will see half a line shown.

+If you have a graph node that does not connect to a nearby point, that neighbour will be set as one past the end of the number of points in the graph.
+These will not be drawn.

 ### Ring
 The ring networks are built using concentric rings where each node is connected to the nodes to its left and right in the same ring, and nearest nodes in the previous and next ring.
 This is the traditional visual mesh model as first proposed.